 Your mouse has never been cleaner!

-When it comes to tech devices, it’s important not to overdo with cleaning.
-So, next, I’m going to share some things to keep in mind.
+When it comes to tech devices, it's important not to overdo cleaning.
+So, next, I'm going to share some things to keep in mind.

-What avoid when cleaning a Mac:
+What to avoid when cleaning a Mac:

-- Using disinfectant wipes or sprays that include bleach
+- Using disinfectant wipes or sprays that include bleach.

-- Avoid using excessive force when cleaning
+- Using excessive force when cleaning.

 Cleaning a Mac isn't something you need to do often.
 Only when it's looking a bit mucky or every few months.

 Internally, every Mac could benefit from some cleaning and tidying within its system.
 Here is one of the most effective ways of doing that.

 Moreover, you can use the Malware Removal module to scan your Mac for viruses and adware.